Shao-Group/lecture-notes-for-algorithms/README.md

 ## Feedback

-If you identify any typos/errors or have comments/suggestions on how to improve them, please post an "Issue" in this GitHub repo or let me know via email mxs2589@psu.edu.
+If you identify any typos/errors or have comments/suggestions on how to improve them, please post an "Issue" in this GitHub repo or let me know via email mxs2589 AT psu DOT edu.
 Thank you.